Software-Improvement-Group/sigridci/docs/usermanagement.md

 When Sigrid is linked to your SSO the user provisioning is done by the IdP.
 Sigrid supports SAML or OpenID Connect protocols.

 ### Note:
+- SSO improves the ease of use for your colleagues because there is no Sigrid password to remember
-This improves ease of use because of the Single Sign On and improves security because users are created and deleted centrally in your organisation and Sigrid follows the password policy
+- improves security because users are created and deleted centrally in your organisation
+- Sigrid follows the password policy of your organisatin

 ### Sigrid administrator tasks:
 - check last login
-- do Authorisation tasks to define 'who can see what' in Sigrid
+- do authorisation tasks to define 'who can see what' in Sigrid

-### Setup client side
+### Setup customer side
 - create Authentication app in your IdP with the following
 - url: https://auth.sigrid-says.com/saml2/idpresponse
 - audience: urn.amazon:cognito:sp:eu-central-1_hwh9zdCY